Task 02 - Configure Azure resources

 Select the Managed identity radio button and then choose + Select members.

 In the flyout pane, ensure your subscription is selected.
-Then, select Foundry project (previously known as Azure AI Foundry project) from the Managed identity drop-down list.
+Then, select Foundry project from the Managed identity drop-down list.
 Choose the Microsoft Foundry project associated with this training and then select the Select button at the bottom of the pane.
 This must be the project and not the Microsoft Foundry resource itself.

 After adding the managed identity, select User, group, or service principal from the Select members pane.
 Then, search for your own user account and select it from the list.
 Finally, select the Select button at the bottom of the pane.